Marsha

 The House of Avant-Garde was established in 1986 by Wardell Ford, Thomas Sampson, and DeRico “Tracy” Reed.
 Aaron Pierre Brown moved to Chicago from Michigan in the Fall of 1986. […]

-Exhibition closes October 31, 2024 Chicago is the birthplace of House music.
-House evolved through the early 1980s and brought together Chicagoans of different races, ages, cultures, and orientations like […]
+Chicago is the birthplace of House music.
+House music evolved through the early 1980s and brought together Chicagoans of different races, ages, cultures, and orientations like no other medium of […]

 The Gay Origins of House Music on the ‘But We Loved’ podcast.
 Sneaking out in the early Warehouse years; Robert Ford and Thing mag; being disowned for being gay; the […]